-In Spittal Primary School, our ethos is one of inclusion where the rights and responsibilities of everyone are respected.
+In Spittal Primary School, our ethos is one of inclusion where the rights of everyone are respected.
 We value each individual and aim to educate the whole child in a nurturing, stimulating and challenging manner.
-Our aim is to provide learning opportunities which will encourage children to become confident individuals, successful learners, effective contributors and responsible citizens who have a love of learning which will stay with them for life.
+Our aim is to provide learning opportunities which will encourage children to become confident individuals, successful learners, effective contributors, and responsible citizens who have a love of learning which will stay with them for life.

-All members of staff have high expectations of our pupils - in attitude, application and behaviour.
+All members of staff have high expectations of our pupils - in attitude, application, and behaviour.
 We want the best for our pupils and we want them to have high aspirations for themselves.
-We promote positive attitudes towards learning and encourage an "I can do ..." attitude.We encourage the children to take responsibility for their learning and behavior.
+We promote positive attitudes towards learning and encourage an "I can do ..." attitude.
+We encourage the children to take responsibility for their learning and behaviour.
 We strive for success and continual improvement and we celebrate the success and achievements of all.

-At Spittal Primary School, all staff work together to provide learning and teaching opportunities of the highest quality in line with the Scottish Government priorities and Curriculum for Excellence.
-In addition to providing a rich variety of learning experiences in the curriculum areas we value the benefits of providing extra- curricular opportunities e.g. after/before school clubs or lunchtime clubs, educational visits etc.
+At Spittal Primary School and Nursery, all staff work together to provide learning and teaching opportunities of the highest quality in line with the Scottish Government priorities and Curriculum for Excellence.
+In addition to providing a rich variety of learning experiences in the curriculum areas we value the benefits of providing extra-curricular opportunities e.g., before/after school clubs or lunchtime clubs, educational visits etc....

 We promote positive relationships with our parents and believe that working in partnership with families enhances the learning experience for the child.
-We regularly consult with pupils, staff and Parents/ Carers to ensure we agree on the same high expectations for achievement and attainment.
+We regularly consult with pupils, staff, and parents/carers to ensure we agree on the same high expectations for achievement and attainment.

 We are extremely privileged to be working within our fabulous building which provides all the facilities necessary to create an excellent learning environment fit for education in the 21st century.
-We have a full size all weather pitch which is used for a variety of sports and games.
-The ongoing work in our playground area will provide us with outdoor space for play and outdoor learning.
+We have a full-size all-weather pitch which is used for a variety of sports and games.

-We value partnership and community links and welcome the inputs from local organisations such as Blairbeth Chaplaincy Team, the School Nurse, The Jeely Play Zone, The Harry Heaney Centre etc. We aim to be a positive contributor in the local community and will participate in local events.
-We have strong links with local primary schools within the Stonelaw Learning Community.
+We value partnership and community links and welcome the inputs from local organisations.
+We aim to be a positive contributor in the local community, and we also have strong links with local schools within the Stonelaw Learning Community.